Patient Quality of Life Through Palliative Care

 It is a proven approach that provides an extra layer of support for people of any age and at any stage of a serious disease such as cancer, and can be provided alongside curative treatment.
 Palliative care focuses on treating the disease while also ensuring the best possible quality of life for the patient.

-In July 2012, Congress introduced two bills that aim to reduce suffering and improve the quality of life of patients undergoing care for serious illnesses such as cancer by improving access to palliative care.Read more about this legislation.
+In July 2015, Congress re-introduced the Palliative Care and Hospice Education and Training Act.
+Combining two pieces of legislation from last Congress, this bill aims to reduce suffering and improve the quality of life for patients undergoing care for serious illnesses such as cancer.Read more about this legislation.

 Understanding Palliative Care